the-turing-way/the-turing-way/book/website/community-handbook/community-calls/community-calls-motivation.md

-(ch-coworking-motivation)=
+(ch-community-calls-coworking-motivation)=
-# Motivations, Background, and Techniques
+# Motivations, Background, and Techniques for Coworking Calls

 ## Motivation and background